BruceFangShengzhou/learngit/atf_codestyle_en.md

 # ATF Coding Style

 The following sections outline the |TF-A| coding style for *C* code.
-The style is based on the `Linux kernel coding style`_, with a few modifications.
+The style is based on the [Linux kernel coding style](https://www.kernel.org/doc/html/v4.10/process/coding-style.html), with a few modifications.

 The style should not be considered *set in stone*.
 Feel free to provide feedback and suggestions.